Miss Anthropocene: Background and release

 Miss Anthropocene's darker themes were also inspired by Grimes' reputation during the album's creation.
 Grimes elaborated in her interview with Crack Magazine that she had been made out to be a villain in the media due to large publications misrepresenting things she had said and the media's criticism of her relationship with Elon Musk, claiming that publications The New Yorker, The New York Times, Vice, and The Guardian had spread falsehoods about her, deriding that "we really do live in a post-truth society".
 Grimes stated that if she was going to be "stuck being a villain" then she wanted "to pursue villainy artistically", saying that it is "a really fun idea" to her, naming characters the Joker and Thanos as inspirations.

 In an interview with Zane Lowe on Apple Music's Beats 1 radio station, Grimes revealed that Miss Anthropocene had actually been finished for some time and she was already working on her next album, which would be a "techno-pop album" where she "works with [her] favourite producers".
 Grimes mentioned that despite it being her favourite album, she had already "moved on" from the dark themes of Miss Anthropocene, which were caused by "a fair number of things that were going on at the time [of its creation]."
 She also stated that the song "Violence" was intended for the unnamed sixth album but was included on Miss Anthropocene because the track "feels good".
 In this interview Grimes also stated that one of the reasons for the album's delayed release was the death of her former manager Lauren Valencia from cancer in July 2019, an event which impacted Grimes greatly.

 On October 15, 2019, Grimes revealed via a reply to a fan on Instagram that physical copies of Miss Anthropocene were in the process of being pressed.
 Miss Anthropocene was officially released on February 21, 2020.

 Composition

-Musically, Miss Anthropocene has been described as industrial, pop, synth-pop, dream pop, electropop, and darkwave.
+Musically, Miss Anthropocene has been described as electropop, synth-pop, art pop, dream pop, industrial, darkwave, dance, pop, and industrial rock.
 In contrast to her previous album, Art Angels, this album features a darker sound.
 AllMusic described the album as a "murky mix of ethereal, nu-metal, and industrial-inspired sounds".
 In the single "So Heavy I Fell Through the Earth" she experimented with AI-generated music through the NSynth neural synthesizer.